-&lt;sup>166 See FATF and FSRB's agreed universal procedures for assessments conducted by assessment bodies (February 2016).

-- c) ensure that there is transparency and equality of treatment, in terms of the assessment process, for all countries and territories assessed; - d) seek to ensure that MONEYVAL evaluations are equivalent with those conducted by all relevant organisations and bodies (FATF, IMF, World Bank, FSRBs), and of a high standard;
+- 4. A number of common general principles and objectives govern mutual evaluations and assessments conducted by the FATF, MONEYVAL, IMF, World Bank and other FATF-style regional bodies (FSRBs)180.
+In line with these principles and objectives, MONEYVAL's procedures should: - a) produce objective and accurate reports of a high standard in a timely way; - b) ensure that there is a level playing field, whereby mutual evaluation reports (MERs), including the executive summaries, are consistent, especially with respect to the findings, the recommendations and ratings; - c) ensure that there is transparency and equality of treatment, in terms of the assessment process, for all countries and territories assessed; - d) seek to ensure that MONEYVAL evaluations are equivalent with those conducted by all relevant organisations and bodies (FATF, IMF, World Bank, FSRBs), and of a high standard;